top of page

 6. Policy Boost from the Indian Government

-Recognising the strategic window created by the trade war, the Indian government responded with a series of policy measures designed to support and enhance the competitiveness of Indian exporters.
+Recognising the strategic window created by the trade war, the Indian government responded with a series of policy measures designed to support and enhance Indian exporters' competitiveness.

 • PLI schemes for key sectors